 Canvas employee preferences

 As you begin to strategise your hybrid working policy, it’s critical to canvas the opinions of the people the policy is aimed at: employees of your company.
 All too often, policies are drawn up in meeting rooms without actually being tested amongst your staff.
-Consider putting together focus groups and surveys to find out what your employees would love to see in terms of hybrid working policies, whether that’s flexibility regarding their hours, or the ability to work from other countries for a portion of the year.
-Don’t forget about those who enjoy being in the office, either: gather as much information as possible about a strategy that works for everyone, granting flexibility whilst maintaining a strong company culture.
+Consider putting together focus groups and surveys to find out what your employees would love to see in terms of hybrid working policies.
+Whether that’s flexibility regarding their hours, or the ability to work from other countries for a portion of the year.
+Don’t forget about those who enjoy being in the office.
+Gather as much information as possible about a strategy that works for everyone, granting flexibility whilst maintaining a strong company culture.

 Research new tools